 County Flags have become an important part of our regional and national identity.
 Most English counties have a recognised County Flag, but Staffordshire did not.
-The Flag Institute maintains the Register of County Flags and works with county organisations to come up with suitable designs.
-The County Flags are based on the historic counties of the UK, rather than the modern administrative areas, so Staffordshire includes Stoke-on-Trent, Wolverhampton, and several other parishes that fall outside Staffordshire County Council’s area.
+The Flag Institute maintains the UK Flag Registry as a definitive record of county and community flags, and works with county organisations to come up with suitable designs.
+The county flags are based on the historic counties of the UK rather than the modern administrative areas, so Staffordshire includes Stoke-on-Trent, Wolverhampton and several other parishes that fall outside the boundaries of the modern Staffordshire County Council (SCC).

 The vote has now closed and the results are in.
 Voting was restricted to people who live or work in the historic county of Staffordshire, so voters were requested to supply their postcode (either work or home) and these have been checked against a list of all the valid postcodes in the historic county area.

 Total validated as being from someone who lives, or works, in Staffordshire: 784